ImperialBower/pkcore/docs/EPIC-02_Calc.md

 ❯ cargo run --example calc -- -d "6♠ 6♥ 5♦ 5♣" -b "9♣ 6♦ 5♥ 5♠ 8♠"
 ```

 ## Calculating Odds at Flop

+Staring into the abyss.
+One of my gifts as a developer is a more than healthy
+paranoia.
+Dysfunction breeds dysfunction.
+THE POINT??!!

 ## PHASE 2.1/DEFECT DETOUR